home-assistant/home-assistant.io/source/_integrations/lcn.markdown

 ## Setting up devices and entites

 The `lcn` hardware modules and groups are represented by Home Assistant *devices*.
 The periphery of each `lcn` module is represented by Home Assistant *entities*.
-Peripheries are for example the output ports, relays and variables of a module.
+Peripheries are, for example, the output ports, relays, and variables of a module.
 Refer to the description of each [platform](#platforms) to learn about which entity should be used for which periphery.

 The configuration of the `lcn` devices and entities is completely done using a web user interface (configuration panel).

-Once the integration is added to Home Assistant, the `lcn` configuration panel can be accessed by clicking on the `Configure` button next to the respective integration entry on the [LCN integration page](https://my.home-assistant.io/redirect/integration/?domain=lcn).
+Once the integration is added to Home Assistant, you can access the `lcn` configuration panel by selecting the **Configure** button next to the respective integration entry on the [LCN integration page](https://my.home-assistant.io/redirect/integration/?domain=lcn).

 The detailed documentation for the LCN frontend panel can be found [here](https://github.com/alengwenus/lcn-frontend/blob/main/docs/lcn-frontend.md).